-While no one has tried to haul an iceberg from the cold Arctic to the sweltering Caribbean to stop a hurricane, attempts to bring icebergs to Africa as a supply of fresh, cold water have been attempted multiple times.
-Unfortunately, the logistics of lugging an iceberg have never worked out, and this hurricane-fighting scheme has never been tested.
+While no one has attempted to haul an iceberg from the cold Arctic to the sweltering Caribbean to stop a hurricane, people have made multiple attempts to bring icebergs to Africa as a supply of fresh, cold water.
+Unfortunately, the logistics of lugging an iceberg have never worked out, and no one has ever tested this hurricane-fighting scheme.
 Furthermore, there’s no proof that an iceberg would adequately cool ocean temperatures enough to slow down a hurricane.
-Environmentalists also warn that an iceberg big enough to adequately lower water temperatures could have unknown effects on sea life.
+Environmentalists also warn that an iceberg massive enough to adequately lower water temperatures could have unknown effects on sea life.

 The Nuclear Option